 Cage culture activity involves frequent movement between the cage site and shore for feeding, transportation of seed and cage accessories, and routine cage monitoring.
 Therefore, the cage site should have jetty facilities for ease of voyage.
 Selected cage sites should have road facilities for the transportation of seed, feed and harvested fish.

-3.1.6 Social factors
+3.1.6 Social Factors

 Social issues are non-biological and one of the major constraints in cage culture activity.
 Therefore, selected sites should be away from fishing villages, and cage culture areas should be clearly demarcated.